 Approval of transportation conformity is a two-step process involving (1) NCTCOG making its initial transportation conformity determination at the local level in the MTP, and (2) obtaining a joint conformity determination from FTA/FHWA at the federal level.
 Upon favorable approval, the projects, programs, and policies in the MTP and TIP may move forward toward implementation.
-The Orange Alternative as the Preferred Alternative for the Spur 399 Extension is included in the NCTCOG's Mobility 2045 Update and the 2023-2026 TIP, both approved by the RTC on June 9, 2022, making the Spur 399 Extension consistent with both plans.
-The STIP will be updated in November 2022 with TxDOT anticipating FTA/FHWA approvals shortly thereafter, making the project consistent with the STIP.
-Both the previous MTP and the TIP, as amended, were initially found to conform to the TCEQ State Implementation Plan (SIP) by FHWA and FTA on June 14, 2018, and July 22, 2021, respectively.
-The revised SIP is anticipated to be adopted by TCEQ in October 2022, and reviewed and approved by the EPA by December 2022.
-TxDOT will not take final action on this environmental document until a project level conformity determination has been obtained from FHWA, as applicable.
+The Orange Alternative as the Preferred Alternative for the Spur 399 Extension is included in the NCTCOG's Mobility 2045 Update and the 2023-2026 TIP, both approved by the RTC on June 9, 2022, and by FHWA on December 15, 2022; making the project consistent with both plans.
+The 2023-2026 STIP was approved by FHWA on November 18, 2022, and the